igorski/zCanvas/README.md

 ## Works practically everywhere

-zCanvas has been written to work within a ES module structure, but comes prebuilt and transpiled to work in either a module, CommonJS or browser environment (23K before GZip). zCanvas has been tested and verified to work on all half-decent, half-recent browsers.
+zCanvas has been written to work within a ES module structure, but comes prebuilt and transpiled to work in either a module, CommonJS or browser environment. zCanvas has been tested and verified to work on all half-decent, half-recent browsers.

 Should you however wish to support one of the ancient browsers listed below, zCanvas up to version 5.1.10 can cater to these equally: